 It’s a rough image, though, Google Analytics collects information on user attributes such as male and female users, as well as information such as “they viewed this page at this time.”

-QA Heatmap Analytics, on the other hand, captures detailed, anonymized user behavior on the site, such as mouse clicks and in-page scrolling.
+QA Analytics, on the other hand, captures detailed, anonymized user behavior on the site, such as mouse clicks and scrolling within a page.

-While Google Analytics is a statistical* tool, QA Heatmap Analytics is oriented towards intuitive and visual tools.
-While there is some overlap, the two are complementary.
+While Google Analytics is statistical*, QA Analytics is oriented toward intuitive and visual tools.
+Although there is some overlap, the two are complementary.

-*The next Google Analytics App+Web property is event-driven, so the data is a little closer in concept to QA Heatmap Analytics, but Google Analytics tends to have a rough data granularity due to data capacity issues, and it is also difficult to set up, so we believe that the two are complementary.
+*The upcoming Google Analytics App+Web property is event-driven, so the data is slightly similar in concept to QA Analytics, but Google Analytics tends to have rougher data granularity due to data capacity issues and is more difficult to configure, so we still believe that the two are complementary.

 Data that can easily make a difference in numbers and data

 Page browsing time and time spent on site